layerblayerplus-lgtm/Toothbrush-Holder/BOM.md

-1 photoresistor for detecting if any light in the encloser
+1 photoresistor for detecting if any light in the enclosure

 1 2kΩ resistor  for calibrating the photoresistor to send signal at right light level